 What are the impacts of personal technology on the mental health of students with depression?

-What methods do students employ to fight depression?
+What types of methods do students employ to fight depression?

-Our research process included seven interviews, two with experts in the field of depression and young adults, and five with young adults who have dealt with or currently deal with depression.
+Our research process included seven interviews, two with experts in the field of depression, and five with young adults (18-30) who have dealt with or currently deal with depression.

 Being aware that you are "not feeling right" is the first step to taking action about your one's depression.
 Without recognition there can be no action.

 Technology often hijacks our attention, which can make it difficult to even pay attention to ourselves and our condition.

 Reflections is a biometric wearable which determines your emotional and physical state with biometrics.
 From that biometric information it contextually supports or counters your emotional state with questions, statements, or quotes from the past.